 Work smarter not harder

 In my daily notary business, I have found that establishing excellent time management is a great way to increase my income.
 It also creates a precedent in that your clients will know you as a notary who can get things done on-the-run.
 Your ability to think on your feet and change course, all while executing a 150-page loan file will get you the recognition you need to establish yourself as a respected (and very busy) notary in your area.

-I hope you have enjoyed this article and find it useful as you explore ways to grow your mobile notary business by working smarter not harder.
+I hope you have enjoyed this article and find it useful as you explore ways to grow your mobile notary business and make extra money as a notary by working smarter not harder.
 And remember, luck favors the prepared, so focus on time management, structure, and overall organization and I have no doubt you will reap the rewards by seeing your business grow and improve.

 Another way to make extra money as a notary is to increase your exposure.
 Add your business to our nationwide notary directory.